CrowdStrike/glide-core/packages/styles/README.md

 import '@crowdstrike/glide-core-styles';
 ```

-## Add the Nunito Sans Font
+## Add the Nunito Font

-The Glide Core Styles CSS has a dependency on the Nunito Sans font.
-Nunito Sans is available on [Google Fonts](https://fonts.google.com/specimen/Nunito+Sans?query=nunito+sans).
+The Glide Core Styles CSS has a dependency on the Nunito font.
+Nunito is available on [Google Fonts](https://fonts.google.com/specimen/Nunito?query=nunito).